 - DXF Files – DXF file(s) containing all parts for each material type and thickness (CabWriter CNC Only).
 Click here for more details.

-New in CabWriter 3: Selective Cutlist and DXF Export.
-Prevents hidden cabinets or parts on a scene from being exported to the Cutlist and/or DXF file.
-Handy for creating documentation for a subset of cabinets.
+New in CabWriter 5: Hidden cabinets or parts on a scene are not exported to any of the reports.
+This is handy for creating documentation or DXF files for a subset of cabinets.

 CabWriter has built in an additional set of tools called Cutlist Bridge that allow you to export all of the cabinet parts as a cut list including all of the common information such as:

 - Part (component) number